 The Aedes aegypti mosquito has been progressing northward through California, and has been found in Sutter county.
-A detection was made last year on Friday, August 14, 2020 in Yuba City, California in Sutter County which was confirmed by the California Dept. of Health, Vector-borne Disease Section on Tuesday, August 18, 2020.
-A seperate and distinct detection of Aedes aegypti was made on Wednesday, August 11, 2021 in another part of Yuba City.
-The California Dept. of Health, Vector-borne Disease Section has also confirmed this detection.
-Subsequent to this detection, invasive Aedes aegypti have been found in north east Yuba City, west Yuba City, and in the Shanghai Bend area of Yuba City.
+A new detection was made on Friday, June 24, 2022 in Yuba City, California in Sutter County.
+Previously, detections of Aedes aegypti have been made in Yuba City in August of 2020 ans August 2022.
 The Sutter-Yuba Mosquito & Vector Control District is implementing its Invasive Aedes Response Plan to define the scope of these infestations and to mitigate or eradicate these mosquitoes.
 Staff will be conducting surveilance in these areas using specialized mosquito traps.
 Once the scope of the infestations are defined, the District will begin control measures.

 Three invasive mosquito species have been detected in quite a few California counties.
 More photos of these species can be found by performing an image search online.